SeanSyue/PoseFlow/README.md

 # Generate correspondences by DeepMatching
 # (More Robust but Slower)
-cd deepmatching
-make clean all
-make
-cd ..
-python matching.py --orb=0
+pipenv shell  # if you're using pipenv cd deepmatching make clean all make make python cd .. python matching.py --orb=0